ajayboddu-2006/IOT-Enabled-Colorimeter/README.md

 - **Arduino UNO**: For processing the signals.
 - **I2C LCD Display Module**: Shows the measured values and calibration data.
 - **Cuvette Holder**: Holds the sample for measurement.
+- **Push Buttons**: For user Interaction

 ## Circuit Design

-The circuit uses an LED light source directed toward a cuvette containing the sample solution.
-A photodiode opposite the light source detects the light that passes through the solution.
+The circuit uses an RGB-LED light source directed toward a cuvette containing the sample solution.
+A LDR Sensor opposite to the light source detects the light that passes through the solution.
 The microcontroller calculates absorbance based on the intensity of the transmitted light.

 <!-- You can add an image here if you have a circuit diagram. -->

-## Software

-The software for this project is written in C++ (Arduino IDE).
-It performs the following tasks:

-1. Controls the LED light source.
-2. Reads the photodiode output and calculates the absorbance.
-3. Displays data and calibration information on an LCD.

-## Setup & Usage

-1. **Hardware Setup**: Assemble the circuit according to the provided schematics.
-2. **Upload Code**: Upload the Arduino code provided in the `src` folder to the microcontroller.
-3. **Calibration**: Place a reference sample in the cuvette holder, and use the calibration function to set the baseline absorbance.
-4. **Measurements**: Insert test samples and observe the absorbance values displayed on the screen.

-## Applications

-This colorimeter can be used for:

-- Chemical analysis in laboratories and educational settings.
-- Concentration measurement of solutions.
-- Experiments in photometry and colorimetry.
+##Applications:

+Colorimeters are widely used in various fields for accurate color measurement and analysis.
+Here are some key applications:

+**1. Chemical Analysis**: Used in labs to determine the concentration of substances in solutions by measuring absorbance and transmittance.

+**2. Food and Beverage**: Ensures consistent color in products like juices, sauces, and beverages, which is essential for quality control.

+**3. Environmental Testing**: Helps monitor pollutants in water by measuring color changes in samples, indicating the presence of contaminants.

+**4. Medical Diagnostics**: Used in clinical tests to analyze blood or urine samples for chemical concentrations.

+**5. Textile and Paint Industries**: Ensures uniformity in color shades and batches, critical for maintaining brand consistency and quality.

+**6. Agriculture**: Analyzes soil samples and crop health based on color variation to determine nutrient deficiencies.

+Colorimeters provide reliable color quantification, making them invaluable across scientific, industrial, and quality-control applications.